JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - tree view like show a list of all pokemon and then click that pokemon to show in the right hand side what pokemon it can breed with.

 - useful link https://pokemondb.net/mechanics/breeding to come up with examples and the breeding rules

+- shortest common pathing
+  idea given two pokemon without a breeding pair find the shortest overlapping path

+useful for spreading IV's

+input

+pokemon:

+1 [A,B]
+2 [C,D]
+find pokemon 3 with A or B & [C or D] if no pathing for pokemon 3 find pokemon 3 A or B with E where E has a pokemon 4 with [E,C] or [E,D]

 ### App logic